bcox280/SOFTENG-751-Assignment-ParaStats/README.md

 [![Build Status](https://travis-ci.com/mkem114/SOFTENG-751-Assignment-ParaStats.svg?token=4tn5PhULbqssssJGM5Gs&branch=master)](https://travis-ci.com/mkem114/SOFTENG-751-Assignment-ParaStats)

-When working with data sets created from natural processes, it is often important to get statistical values for these datasets.
+When working with data sets created from natural processes, it is often important to get statistical values for these data-sets.
 This assignment implements the calculation of statistical values over large data sets in parallel.
 The algorithms are implemented in OpenCL (Open Computing Language), a (low level) language based on C (C99) and an API for implementing high performance and parallel computing code.
 OpenCL's goal is to be cross platform, in particular for the programming of acceleration units, such as graphics cards (GPUs) or FPGAs.
 Specifically we have implemented and accelerate the calculation of statistical values for large input data sets.

 ### Authors
 - Blair Cox (bcox280)